kjczarne/eager_gradcam_tf/README.md

 To use you can put the script within your project folder and import it into a Jupyter Notebook or your IDE of preference.
 In the near future I will make it possible to build a pip wheel.

 ## Quick start
 Use `grad-cam` function to view gradients and gradient/photo overlay.
+A quick presentation using InceptionV3 can be found in Notebook 4.

 ```
 grad_cam(image, model, image_dims, return_switch)